json-api-dotnet/JsonApiDotNetCore/README.md

 dotnet clean
 ```

+#### Compiler warnings
+The `Release` build configuration is set to fail on warnings.
+That means when submitting a PR there shouldn't be any compiler warnings because the CI build it set to `Release`.

 ## Compatibility

 A lot of changes were introduced in v4.0.0, the following chart should help you with compatibility issues between .NET Core versions